Equivalences of LLT polynomials via lattice paths: A: Classification

 \begin{prop} For a single row, sequences of beads that have a unique non-crossing matching are of the form

-with $p+r=q$, or the same configurations as above with red and blue swapped. \end{prop} \begin{proof} It is easy to see that such a sequence admits only one non-crossing matching.
+with $p+r=q$, or the same configurations as above with red and blue swapped. \end{prop} \begin{proof} One can see that such a sequence admits only one non-crossing matching with the $p$ blue beads on the left matching with the $p$ leftmost red beads and the $r$ blue beads on the right matching with the $r$ rightmost read beads.
 It is left to show that if we have any other type of configuration there are multiple non-crossing matchings.
 In particular, if we have a sequence of beads not of the above form it must contain a subsequence of the form

 or

 We will show that in this case there are at least two non-crossing matchings.
 We will do this by constructing two matching.
 As a base case, when there are two blue and two red beads, we have the two matchings